David Howden: Early life

+Career

 In 1988, he struck out on his own and with Mark Pangborn and Mark Howells, created a subsidiary of one of his clients, Regis Low.
 Following the sale of Regis Low, David Howden continued on his entrepreneurial path and in 1994, together with Pangborn and Howells, founded Howden Group Holdings with the help of Brian Marsh who contributed 25% of the capital (£25,000).
 Howden Group Holdings Limited was initially called Howden & Pangborn Holdings Limited and between 1999 and 2020 Hyperion Insurance Group Limited.
 The company thus began with three employees and Howden's dog Flight, which he brought into the business.

 Howden was a commercial brokerage firm that specialised in broking and underwriting services.
 In addition to its core business, the company also offered insurance policies to managers, providing them with protection against potential lawsuits.
 Rather than entering the highly saturated London market, in 1998 Howden opted to launch its operations in Spain starting with the launch of its underwriting arm DUAL before launching retail operations in Spain in 1999 and later South America, where the business environment was perceived to be more conducive to growth.

 In November 2020, after more than 20 years as Hyperion, the company was renamed Howden Group Holding.
 This development followed the acquisition of Alexander Howden by Aon in 1997.
 The prominent American insurance entity did not object to David Howden's decision to rebrand the group as Howden.
 In fact, Aon even sent him the portraits of his ancestors that used to hang in the boardroom.

 In 2024 Howden Group Holdings, under David's stewardship, was the fifth largest employee-owned business in the UK with 30 per cent of its people owning shares.

 The company had revenues totalling more than £3 billion and 20,000 employees in 55 countries.
 These countries include Europe, Asia Pacific, the Middle East, the US and Latin America.
 It has 117 branches and over 200 centres in the UK.
 In order to expand its geographic presence and capabilities, the group has made more than 60 of strategic acquisitions and integrations of other companies.